ON THE ISSUES

 I agree with Devine Carama, the Director of One Lexington, when he said that “true prosperity will never be reached until we transition from continuum of care/services to a continuum of opportunity.”

-I will continue working to ensure that we make that transition by engaging community partners to remove barriers and create economic opportunities for our young people, offer trauma support to all who are directly impacted, and provide the resources that our communities need to break the cycle of gun violence. -
+In my first term, I’ve worked to ensure that we make that transition by engaging community partners to remove barriers and create economic opportunities for our young people, offer trauma support to all who are directly impacted, and provide the resources that our communities need to break the cycle of gun violence.In my second term, I’ll continue working to support One Lexington, partner with community organizations like the Tates Creek Coalition to provide resources to impacted neighborhoods, and expand access to resources for responsible storage of firearms.

 We need to increase bus frequency, add routes, and invest wisely to ensure that LexTran gets everyone where they need to go at a reasonable pace.
 Doing so will not only increase access to transportation–it will improve air quality, reduce traffic, and make our roads safer.